Abstract: My first startup experience: 2024/07-2025/01

 Principles

-I have found it very important to align on certain principles and values when building products with the early team members.
+After talking with many peer founders, I have found it very important to align on certain principles and values when building products with the early team members.
 Some of my principles: (1) For B2B ideas, speak with potential customers to verify their need for the product before building the product.
 (2) Build quickly and verify technical limitations before committing: Launch a minimal version to prove the concept rather than spending months building something without certainty of success.
 For example, if AI is a core feature, test its limitations in the problem space before investing months in full-stack and infrastructure work.
 (3) First build to ship, then refactor - don’t overcomplicate the tech stack before achieving product-market fit, as refactoring can always come later.
 (4) It’s ok to start with non-scalable solutions, focus on selling the product before scaling operations.

 Community & Study Group

 In addition to my former startup, I joined the South Park Commons founders community to meet more people and learn/build with them.
-I also organized a non-profit research organization called PathOnAI.org (https://github.com/PathOnAI-org) to collaborate with people online on open-source projects.
+I also organized a non-profit research organization called PathOnAI.org (https://github.com/PathOnAI) to collaborate with people online on open-source projects.
 I learned a lot from my peers and mentors in these communities.
 When there is a shared thesis bringing people together to work on something, they can learn from each other and build momentum more effectively than working alone.